How to Generate an Endless Stream of Blog Post Ideas

-You’ve researched and brainstormed, and then you’ve researched and brainstormed some more, and you now have a rockstar of an idea for a blog post.
-The adrenaline is pumping, and you’re ready to blow the world away with your insights.
-You sit down to write a blog post focused on your new idea.
+You have a rockstar of a blog post idea.
+The adrenaline is pumping, and you’re ready to blow the world away with your insight.
+You sit down to write a post focused on your new idea.

-Before you write your post, take a step back and strategize how to get more bang for the buck from your idea.
-To do this, take that one great idea and turn it into a continual stream of blog posts.
-Instead of just one piece of content, let that idea generate two, three or thirty posts.
-By generating more content for each idea you have, your content marketing will be more efficient, your content marketing ROI will increase and you’ll be able to scale your efforts more easily.
+Before you start, take a step back and strategize how to get more bang for the buck from your idea.
+To do this, take that one great blog post idea and turn it into a continual stream of content.
+Instead of just one blog post, let that idea generate two, three, or even thirty content pieces.
+By generating more content for each idea you have, your blogging will be more efficient, your blogging ROI will increase, and you’ll be able to scale your content efforts more easily.

-There are various ways to develop a stream of posts from a single idea.
+There are various ways to efficiently develop a stream of blog post ideas.
 Here are a few powerful ones to get you going:

 Develop a Theme

 Develop a theme and cover different topics with the same theme.
 For example, in our own blog, when we decided to write about marketing trends we thought that readers would be just as eager to learn about trends at a more granular level.